FastyBird/viera-connector/docs/Home.md

 When valid PIN code is provided, pairing will be successfully finished.

-### Connectors, Devices and Registers management
+### Connectors and Televisions management

-With this console command you could manage all your connectors, their devices and registers.
+With this console command you could manage all your connectors and their televisions.
 Just use the main menu to navigate to proper action.

 ## Configuring the Connector with the FastyBird User Interface